bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 This diagram gives a brief overview of the ChRIS platform.
 * While ChRIS processing tasks, the input data and plugins are retrieved by ChRIS platform from a data source and a plugin store respectively and then pushed to a cloud-based computing environment.
 Once the computation is finished, the output of the image processing plugin is retrieved back into ChRIS.
-* Our main work is related to the ChRIS(the green square below store) frontend, which we are going to rewrite with React and Redux.
-Then we will get data from the MPC depicted on the right side through the ChRIS backend to the ChRIS front end to display the output.
+* Our main work is related to the ChRIS(the green square below store) frontend, which we are going to rewrite with React and Redux, test ChRIS APIs in Redux.
+* Then we will deploy ChRIS store backend and frontend in MOC using Openshift.
 * The ChRIS Store is an autonomous unit includes both front-end and back-end.
-ChRIS store
 * More work needed to be added...

 ### Design Implications and Discussion